open-webui/open-webui/docs/SECURITY.md

 # Security Policy

-Our primary goal is to ensure the protection and confidentiality of sensitive data stored by users on open-webui.
+Our primary goal is to ensure the protection and confidentiality of sensitive data stored by users on Falcor.

 ## Supported Versions